 Do you get unwanted calls from Google?

 Tired of the fake telemarketing calls from scammers pretending to be Google?
 If you need assistance with your Google My Business campaigns and need a consulting ear to rely on, BizIQ can help.
-Contact us today and see how BizIQ can help with your reputation management or search engine optimization!
+Contact us today and see how BizIQ can help with your local citation management, reputation management and local search engine optimization!